Penthouse Comix: Disintegration

 After the magazine's successful start, editor-in-chief George Caragonne, who was developing a history of erratic behavior, purged managing editor Horatio Weisfeld during the production of Penthouse Comix #4.
 After Weisfeld's departure, some top-line artists began abandoning assignments, to be replaced by lesser talents, while overall quality and sales declined.

 In 1995, Caragonne was accused of embezzlement by Penthouse, was fired, and later committed suicide.

-General Media then seized control of its comics-related publishing from the deceased Caragonne's packaging company, and installed Dave Elliott as editor.
+Penthouse then seized control of its comics-related publishing from the deceased Caragonne's packaging company, and installed Dave Elliott as editor.
 The Penthouse Comix line was then whittled to only the original magazine and Elliott edited the remainder of the magazine's run, largely printing sub-par material which had been contracted by Caragonne.
-General Media went bankrupt a few years later.
+Penthouse went bankrupt a few years later.